The PEACE OF MIND Package

 PROVIDING FOR MINOR CHILDREN

 Perhaps the most important reason to create an estate plan is to address the custody and raising of your minor children in your absence.
-Mostly, the surviving parent will continue to have this responsibility; however, a contingency plan must be in place in the event of simultaneous deaths.
-In such circumstances, the plan should facilitate both for someone to manage your assets (a trustee) to provide financially for your children, as well as someone to be the guardian of the children.
+Mostly, the surviving parent will continue to have this responsibility; however, a contingency plan must be in place in the event of both parents passing.
+In such circumstances, the plan should include someone to manage your assets (a trustee) to provide financially for your children, as well as someone to be the guardian of the children.
 The trustee and guardian may or may not be the same person.

 PROVIDING FOR THE DISTRIBUTION OF YOUR ASSETS